HowestX/howestx-docs/final.md

-# HowestX documentation
+# howestX documentation

 ## Preface

-This is the documentation for HowestX.
-HowestX is a pilot project for Howest (Howest University College West Flanders).
+This is the documentation for howestX. howestX is a pilot project for Howest (Howest University College West Flanders).
 The goal of this project was to evaluate the feasibility of adapting a MOOC platform.
-Three groups each evaluated a MOOC platform of their choice, HowestX evaluated the edX Open Platform.
+Three groups each evaluated a MOOC platform of their choice, howestX evaluated the edX Open Platform.
 In this document you will find all of our documentation, findings, technical solutions and technical recipes.

 ## Technical documentation